karthikmm/Definations/README.md

 grunt-contrib-jshint
 grunt-contrib-watch
 ```
-these are few offical plugins.
+These are few offical plugins.
-it contains mainly two files **gruntfile and package.json file**.
+It contains mainly two files **gruntfile and package.json file**.
 Gruntfile consist of
 The "wrapper" function,
 Example :